Hotel Colorado: History

 The hotel quickly became a popular summer retreat, earning the nickname of "the little White House of the West" after extended visits by Presidents Theodore Roosevelt and William Howard Taft.
 The teddy bear is alleged to have been invented during President Roosevelt's 1905 visit when the hotel's maids presented him with a stuffed bear pieced together with scraps of fine material.

 On September 16, 1925, live music and speech was broadcast by way of telephone from the hotel's ballroom to Denver radio station KOA.

 In 1942, the hotel was leased to the United States Navy for use as a hospital.
 The U.S. Naval Convalescent Hospital was commissioned on July 5, 1943 and served over 6,500 patients by the end of 1945.
 The hospital was decommissioned in 1946.

 In 2003, a time capsule was buried in the courtyard.
 It is scheduled to be opened in 2043.

-The National Trust's Historic Hotels of America added the Hotel Colorado to its list in April 2007.
+Historic Hotels of America, an official program of the National Trust for Historic Preservation, added the Hotel Colorado to its list in April 2007.